amd/HPCTrainingDock/extras/scripts/alphafold3/README.md

-# Setup and Run Alphafold3 with ROCm 7.1.1 and JAX 7.1 on MI300A
+# Setup and Run Alphafold3 with ROCm 7.1.1 and JAX 7.1 on MI300 and MI200 series Instinct GPUs
-These instructions go over how to build and run Alphafold3 ( commit hash 3a09f04 from Dec 2nd 2025) on MI300A with ROCm 7.1.1 and JAX 7.1.
+These instructions go over how to build and run Alphafold3 ( commit hash 3a09f04 from Dec 2nd 2025) on MI300 and MI200 series GPUs with ROCm 7.1.1 and JAX 7.1.
 **Note**: we are NOT using the official model weights, but rather dummy random weights, generated with [these](https://github.com/google-deepmind/alphafold3/blob/main/docs/model_parameters.md) instructions.

 Begin by accessing your system: in this case we consider the aac7 AMD system, adjust as needed: